bainjen/CARS/README.md

 amplify serve
 ```

-...or just the front-end with:
+...or just the front end with:

 ```sh
 yarn start #npm run start